Skip to main content

 Ignoring imports

-fallow dupes --ignore-imports
+fallow dupes --no-ignore-imports

 Or set it permanently in config: